 The Microsoft Design Expo is an annual design challenge for top design schools from around the world.
 This year, they posed the prompt "Intentional Design for Positive Cultural Impact in Mixed Reality" to seek out new application concepts for the HoloLens outside of gaming and entertainment.

-Our team identified the home as an interesting opportunity because of technology's challenge in potentially breaking intimacy and human-to-human interaction in especially the private setting.
+Our team identified the home as an opportunity due to technology's challenge in breaking intimacy and human-to-human interaction, in particularly the private setting.
 Therefore, we reframed the initial challenge to:

 "How might we overlay mixed reality in the home to promote human-to-human interactions and imbue meaning into the objects in the home?"